cbid71/IA_private_Learn/AWS-Certified-AI-Practitioner-AIF-C01/section_12.md

 **Amazon Inspector** give you informations about what ressource is deployed and security assessments related to them `Linux Kernel : 4 security breaches`

+# AWS Artifact

+AWS Artifact is a service that provides access to compliance reports and security and privacy documentation for AWS services.
+It is mainly used by businesses and organizations to help them meet regulatory requirements and maintain security standards.
+---

+This whole section is about services of AWS outside of AI.
+I bypass it, since I already got AWS SAA certification :3